 \section{Minimal and chiral $B-L$ model}

 We saw in the previous section that kinetic mixing alone is insufficient to explain the $W$ mass anomaly.
-From this point forward, we will ignore kinetic mixing and concentrate on the loop contribution from the $U(1)_{B-L}$ $Z'$ gauge sector in order to explain the $W$ mass anomaly.
+From this point forward, we will ignore kinetic mixing and concentrate on the loop contribution from the $Z'$ gauge sector in order to explain the $W$ mass anomaly.
 In this section, we study two $U(1)_{B-L}$ gauged SM extensions: minimal and chiral extensions.
-Under $U(1)_{B-L}$ the SM quarks and leptons have charge $1/3$ and $-1$ respectively.
+Under $U(1)_{B-L}$, the SM quarks and leptons have charge $1/3$ and $-1$ respectively.
 As a result, $B-L$ is an anomalous symmetry that requires the inclusion of additional fermions to gauge it consistently.
 The gauge group $U(1)_{B-L}$ has the potential to cause the following triangle gauge anomalies:

-In addition to this we have two more equations
+In addition to this, we have two more equations

-where, $X$ is the $U(1)_{B-L}$ charge and $Y$ is the hyper charge.
-Anomalies from the first four equations of Eq.~\eqref{U1x anomaly cancellation}, cancel within the SM particle content.
-To cancel anomalies arising from Eq.~\eqref{U1x anomaly cancellation1}, we add three generations of RHNs$(\nu_R^i, i = 1, 2, 3)$ with $U(1)_{B-L}$ charges $(x_{1},x_{2},x_{3})$.
+Where, $X$ is the $U(1)_{B-L}$ charge and $Y$ is the hyper charge.
+Anomalies from the first four equations of Eq.~\eqref{U1x anomaly cancellation} cancel within the SM particle content.
+To cancel anomalies arising from Eq.~\eqref{U1x anomaly cancellation1}, we add three generations of RHNs $(\nu_R^i, i = 1, 2, 3)$ with $U(1)_{B-L}$ charges $(x_{1},x_{2},x_{3})$.
 This gives us the following two conditions:

-We will discuss two charge assignment for the $\nu_R^i$ that cancel anomalies.
-The first is the vector solution~(also sometime called minimal $B-L$ extension), in which the RHNs has the same charge as the left-handed neutrino: $(-1,-1,-1)$.
+We will discuss two charge assignments for the $\nu_R^i$ that cancel anomalies.
+The first is the vector solution~(also sometimes called minimal $B-L$ extension), in which the RHNs have the same charge as the left-handed neutrino: $(-1,-1,-1)$.
 Second assignment makes neutrinos chiral under $U(1)_{B-L}$ with RHNs charges: $(5,-4,-4)$.